The Senior Internship Program at Lincoln College

 Deadline for a Summer 2017 Internship: Friday, April 28th Deadline for a Fall 2017 Internship: Friday, July 28th

 Check List Steps

-Full Overview of the Senior Internship: Click here to review.
+Review the Full Overview of the Senior Internship: Click here to download and review.

 Step One: Review the Student Checklist with the Internship Coordinator.
-Click here to download.
-Complete the application for the Student Senior Internship Program.
+Click here to download your checklist and complete the application for the Student Senior Internship Program.
 Click here to download this application.